-POWER UP offers a variety of customized sexual health workshops to draw together the school community network across Vancouver Island and beyond, including students, parents, teachers and concerned community members.
+POWER UP offers a variety of customized sexual health workshops to draw together the school community network across Vancouver Island and beyond, including students, parents, guardians, teachers and concerned community members.

 Workshops will provide a FUN and RELAXED atmosphere where individuals can increase their knowledge, motivation and skills to achieve optimal sexual health.

 Kerri Isham is a knowledgeable, experienced and passionate educator, coach and facilitator dedicated to excellence and committed to the sexual empowerment of people of all ages.
 She is a skilled presenter and excellent communicator.
 Her primary goal is to make exploring sexual health fun and meaningful, and to alleviate the shame and embarrassment sometimes associated with this extremely important topic.

 Kerri completed the Sexual Health Educator Certification program through Options for Sexual Health in Vancouver in 2011.
 Prior to that, Kerri graduated from Ottawa University with a Bachelor of

 Currently, she runs her own company called Power-Up Workshops specializing in sexual health education for preschool to Grade 12.
 Her four main areas of focus are sexual abuse prevention, puberty education, special needs education and LGTBQ+ advocacy.
 In 2015, Kerri received the Education Award from Options for Sexual Health.

 Kerri lives in the tight-knit community of Nanaimo, B.C. with her daughter.